Robotically Assisted Coronary Artery Bypass Surgery

 Robotically assisted coronary artery bypass (CABG) surgery is a type of minimally invasive heart surgery performed by a cardiac surgeon.
-The surgery involves the coronary arteries, but the surgeon does not need to open the chest.
-Instead, the procedure is done endoscopically.
+The surgery involves the coronary arteries, but the surgeon does not need to open the chest in the traditional manner.
+Instead, the procedure is done partially or totally endoscopically.
 The surgery can be done to correct problems with one or more arteries.

 Robotically Assisted Coronary Artery Bypass Surgery: Smaller incision